anilabraham-IT/IntuneEDU/IntuneEDU/all-devices-group-presets-windows-edu.md

 ---

-# Windows 10 device group presets in Intune for Education
+# All Devices group presets for Windows 10
 After you sign up for an account, Intune for Education pre-sets some of the settings in the All Devices group.
 These settings will help you get a head start at managing Windows 10 devices in the classroom.
 To adjust settings, go to the Intune for Education portal > **Groups** > **All Devices** > **Windows device settings**.

 For a list and descriptions of all Windows 10 device settings, see [Windows 10 device settings](all-edu-settings-windows.md).